 Request an Outreach

-We strive to meet the immediate needs of the campus community, and the first step is to schedule an outreach is to submit your request online below and one of our staff members will follow up with you.
+We strive to meet the immediate needs of the campus community, and the first step to schedule an outreach is to submit your request online and one of our staff members will follow up with you.
 Whenever possible, we ask for a two week notice to allow for preparation and scheduling.
 Due to the clinical demand for services, we regret we can no longer offer interviews for any class projects.